 A request that a student report to an administrative or faculty office may be made by letter, email or telephone.
 Failure to comply with such a request may result in disciplinary action.
-Each student is responsible for monitoring his/her TSC email account for official communications.
+Students are responsible for monitoring their TSC email account for official communications.